Eu tourism & sightseeing

+The castle also acted as summer residence for King Louis-Philippe during the 19th century (he was king from 1830-1848) and on two occasions he received Queen Victoria here.
 Despite the royal connections it is notably less excessive in style and furnishings than many of the 'grand' castles of France.

-The castle also acted as summer residence for King Louis-Philippe during the 19th century (he was king from 1830-1848), and the castle at Eu is now home to the Museum of Louis-Philippe, and much of the decor and furnishings of the rooms derives from the epoch from the 17th-19th centuries.
+The castle at Eu is now home to the Museum of Louis-Philippe, and much of the decor and furnishings of the rooms derives from the epoch from the 17th-19th centuries.
 The castle is especially well known for its elaborate parquet floorings and for enhancements carried out by renowned French architect Viollet-le-Duc

-You can also visit the excavations at the gallo-roman site of Bois l'Abbé, an important regional centre 2000 years ago where traces of temples, thermal baths and an amphitheatre have been uncovered.
+Apart from the opportunities to explore the Normandy coast, the principal region for leisure activities near Eu is the Forest d'Eu, an extensive forest offering varied leisure activities.
+In the forest you can also visit the excavations at the gallo-roman site of Bois l'Abbé, an important regional centre 2000 years ago where traces of temples, thermal baths and an amphitheatre have been uncovered.

 Eu has received the following tourist classifications: recommended detour town (plus beau detour); village in bloom (ville fleurie) 4*

-Address: Eu, Dieppe, Seine-Maritime, Normandy, 76260 || GPS: latitude 50.048056, longitude 1.420556
+Address: Eu, Dieppe, Seine-Maritime, Normandy, 76260, France || GPS: latitude 50.048056, longitude 1.420556

-Suggested tourist attractions to visit near Eu, France
+Sightseeing & tourist attractions to visit nearby

-- Mers-les-Bains - secteur sauvegarde (2km)
+- Mers-les-Bains: secteur sauvegarde (2km)

-- Hable-d'Ault - site of natural beauty (12km)
+- Hable-d'Ault: site of natural beauty (12km)

-- Pointe du Hourdel - site of natural beauty (21km)
+- Pointe du Hourdel: site of natural beauty (21km)

-- Herbarium des remparts - remarkable garden (22km)
+- Herbarium des remparts: remarkable garden (22km)

-- Saint-Valery-sur-Somme - recommended detour (22km)
+- Saint-Valery-sur-Somme: recommended detour (22km)

-- Parc et roseraie du château de Rambures - remarkable garden (22km)
+- Parc et roseraie du château de Rambures: remarkable garden (22km)

-- Baie de Somme - grand site of france (22km)
+- Baie de Somme: grand site of france (22km)

-- Parc du Marquenterre - site of natural beauty (26km)
+- Parc du Marquenterre: site of natural beauty (26km)

-- Estran Cité de la mer - aquarium (27km)
+- Estran Cité de la mer: aquarium (27km)